gmarpons/Crisp/README.md

     $CRISP_SRC_ROOT/configure --help

-In order to build and install Crisp, type:
+Compilation is possible with a recent version of LLVM/clang (it does not work with GCC).
+In order to build and install Crisp, and assuming that commands `clang` and `clang++` are accessible from the `PATH` variable, type:

     make
     make install

-Compilation is possible with a recent version of LLVM/clang (it does not work with GCC).
 As usual, you can specify a particular building compiler with environment variables `CC` and `CXX`.
 E.g., write

     make CC=$LLVM_OBJ_ROOT/$BUILD_MODE/bin/clang \
       CXX=$LLVM_OBJ_ROOT/$BUILD_MODE/bin/clang++